 - Heat the butter in the pan on the stove, add the garlic and cook for 30 seconds to release the flavour.

-- Add the cherry tomatoes for 2 minutes to let them mush down a bit, then add in the spinach and cook until wilted.
+- Add the cherry tomatoes for 2 minutes to let them soften a little, then add the spinach and cook until wilted.

-- Beat the eggs in a bowl and add the Parmesan, season and give a quick mix.
+- In a bowl beat the eggs and add the Parmesan, season and give a quick mix.

-- Add the spaghetti to a wide oven proof dish or tin (see Tips below for more detail), followed by the spinach, tomatoes, and then the egg mixture.
+- Add the spaghetti to a wide oven proof dish or tin (see Tips below), followed by the spinach, tomatoes, and then the egg mixture.

 - Pop in the oven for about 30 minutes until the egg is cooked through.

-I’ve been using a cake tin to cook the frittata in – sounds a bit strange, but using one of those push bottom cake tins makes it easy to get the frittata out once it’s cooked.
+I’ve been using a cake tin to cook the frittata in – sounds a bit strange, but using oa push bottom cake tin makes it easy to get the frittata out once it’s cooked.
 Although, if you try this don’t forget to line it with tin foil or baking paper, to stop any egg sneaking out around the sides.

 There were quite a few other great suggestions of easy vegetable to add in, including mushrooms, mozzarella, asparagus, spring onions, chilli, courgette.
 Go crazy!